 - 1 ripe medium Hass avocado, halved, pitted, and sliced

-- 1 cup shredded Queso Oaxaca from 1 (14-ounce) ball of cheese (see note above), or fresh mozzarella
+- 1 cup shredded Queso Oaxaca from 1 (14-ounce) ball of cheese (see note), or fresh mozzarella

 In a small bowl, whisk together mayonnaise and the 2 tablespoons adobo sauce.
 Set aside.